viperleed/viperleed/doc/content/files/input/viboccin.rst

 :ref:`ELEMENT_MIX<ELSPLIT>`  parameter is defined for an element in the :ref:`PARAMETERS file<PARAMETERS>`, explicitly assigning vibrational amplitudes and occupations to all sub-elements is recommended.
+See also :ref:`this page<occdelta>` for instructions on how to vary the occupation of a site during structure optimization.

 Additionally, the VIBROCC file can contain a block defining offsets in vibrational amplitudes, occupation, or position per element for specific